lbormann/darts-caller/README.md

 If you set this '1' or '2' the application will host a web-server to mirror call-events.
 A value '1' will play sounds only on the website.
 Value '2' will play sounds on the application (locally) and on the website; Use your smartphone, tablet or other device and visit http://{machine-ip-address}:{web-caller-port}.
 For a continuous calling experience make sure your device display stays on while you are playing.
 For faster processing the web-caller caches sound-files which results in fast response times; Internet Explorer, non-chromium Edge and Safari > v10 is mandantory as caching is realized by indexeddb.
 If you're using an ios device, you probably need to open the page twice and confirm audio-playing by pressing the displayed button.
 In case that doesn't solve problems try to use another browser like firefox.
+There is more to say: you can switch language, gender, change to a random caller or ban a caller on-the-fly.
+Use the modification area to randomize caller-voices.
+If your opponent is also using the web-caller, you both will be able to communicate in realtime.

 *`-WEBSB / --web_caller_scoreboard`*